shishpal2000/Ecommerce_mern_with_redux/README.md

 Technologies: ReactJs,redux, JavaScript, Express Js,MongoDb,Bootstrap,HTML/CSS.

-● Users can buy products, add items to cart, rate products and pay through credit card using paypal API.
+● Users can buy products, add items to cart, rate products and pay through credit card using stripe and cash on delivery.

 ● Admin can add, delete and update’s details.